 Career Orientation and Training for Midshipmen (CORTRAMID)

-During the summer between their freshman and sophomore year, scholarship midshipmen participate in a month-long active-duty program of CORTRAMID in either Norfolk, VA or San Diego, CA. The program is designed to give midshipmen an exposure to all major communities of naval service and help them understand how the many moving parts interact and cooperate to form the total force structure of the United States Navy and Marine Corps.
+During the summer between their freshman and sophomore year, scholarship midshipmen participate in a month-long active-duty program of CORTRAMID.
+The program is designed to give midshipmen an exposure to all the major communities of naval service and to understand how all the various parts interact and cooperate to form the total force structure of the United States Navy and Marine Corps.

-The first week consists of orientation within the aviation community where midshipmen gain experience with an active duty squadron and complete training for backseat qualifications in various naval aircraft.
-Many midshipmen are given the opportunity to spend time in various simulators, while qualified midshipmen are often given flights in naval aircraft and even get some stick time.
+The first week consists of orientation within the aviation community where midshipmen gain experience by being assigned to active duty squadrons and by completing basic training for backseat qualification in various naval aircraft.
+Many midshipmen are given the opportunity to spend time in various simulators.
+Qualified midshipmen are often given flights in naval aircraft and even get some stick time.

 The second week consists of training and orientation relating to the submarine community.
 This includes time underway on afloat units where midshipmen gain experience in submarine operations.
-An overnight stay aboard a submarine at sea is included and midshipmen are introduced to submarine and torpedo attack simulators.
+An overnight stay aboard a submarine at sea is included in this week.
+Midshipmen are also introduced to submarine simulators and torpedo attack simulators.

-The final week is Marine Week, a physically and mentally challenging week where midshipmen learn to carry out the primary function of the Marine Corps, projection of power ashore.
+The final week is Marine Week, a physically and mentally challenging week where midshipmen learn and carry out the primary function of the Marine Corps, projection of power ashore.
 This week is packed with exhibitions of firepower and activities such as storming a beach, attacking a city, and going on patrol through the woods.
 You are issued an M-16 and held accountable for it.

 During the summer between the sophomore and junior year, scholarship midshipmen go on an active-duty enlisted cruise and experience life as an enlisted member of naval units.
-This experience familiarizes the midshipmen with ship operations and gives them appreciation for the enlisted men and women that they will eventually lead as commissioned officers.
-Midshipmen live and work alongside an enlisted running mate that will show them what life is like aboard afloat units.
+This experience familiarizes the midshipmen with ship operation and gives them an appreciation for the enlisted men and women that they will eventually lead as commissioned officers.
+Midshipmen live and work alongside an enlisted running mate that will show the midshipman the ropes of life aboard afloat units.
 These cruises can be on any type of surface ship or submarine in any part of the world.